Small business credit cards vs. corporate credit cards: What’s best for your growing business?

 How to decide between a corporate and a business credit card

-If your business has grown to the point where you suddenly have hundreds of employees to manage, then you may want to consider a corporate credit card instead of the small-business cards you have used in the past.
-It can make sense if you want access to the detailed spending reports some corporate cards offer or if you want to have employees be jointly liable for purchases they charge to their accounts.
+If your business has grown to the point where you have hundreds of employees to manage, you may want to consider a corporate credit card instead of the small business cards you’ve used in the past.
+It can also make sense to switch if you want access to the detailed spending reports some corporate cards offer or if you want to have employees be jointly liable for purchases they charge to their accounts.

-That said, corporate credit cards are generally best for businesses that rake in millions of dollars each year and those with large numbers of employees who are making purchases on behalf of the business.
+That said, corporate credit cards are generally best for businesses that bring in millions of dollars in revenue each year, as well as those with large numbers of employees who are making purchases on behalf of the business.
 Your business will also need an established credit history before you apply, which will be reviewed as part of your corporate credit card application.

 The bottom line